-NO_2 is a short-lived species produced largely as a result of rapid interconversion of NO emitted from anthropogenic activities and which can be spectroscopically observed.
-NO_2 photolysis is the primary source of tropospheric ozone.
-Investigating modeled NO_2 provides insights into discrepancies between simulated and observed ozone.
-Here, tropospheric NO_2 columns observed by GOME-2 are compared with the model results.
-Column retrievals do not include corrections for aerosol scattering, which are estimated to be less than 10% by Boersma et al. (2004).
-Monthly mean observed tropospheric NO_2 columns for August and September 2008, averaged on a regular $1^{\circ} \times 1^{\circ}$ grid, are shown in Fig. 4, as well as the absolute differences between the simulated and the observed tropospheric NO_2 columns.
-Absolute differences are shown instead of the tropospheric columns to highlight significant biases in remote regions.
-Since NO_2 has a lifetime of only about 1-2 days in the lower troposphere, highest concentrations are observed close to emission areas, i.e., around Beijing and the main cities (Shanghai, Hong Kong, Seoul, Tokyo).
-HadGEM, WRF-Chem and NorESM overestimate, and OsloCTM2 and TM4-ECPL underestimate NO_2 columns with NMBs of 53, 45, 29, -3 and -11 % and NMEs of 65, 64, 51, 40 and 38 %, respectively.
-The same biases are seen over the delimited emission area.
-In terms of spatial patterns, we note that the models systematically underestimate NO_2 over the southern/eastern part of the NCP region, as well as over Korea and Japan, possibly pointing to an underestimation in emissions over these regions.
-They tend to overestimate NO_2 over and to the north of the Beijing region.
+well as the absolute differences between the simulated and the observed tropospheric NO2 columns.
+Absolute differences are shown instead of tropospheric columns to highlight significant biases in remote regions.
+Since NO2 has a lifetime of only about 1-2 days in the lower troposphere, highest concentrations are observed close to emission areas, i.e. around Beijing and the main cities (Shanghai, Hong Kong, Seoul, Tokyo).
+HadGEM, WRF-Chem and NorESM overestimate, and OsloCTM2 and TM4-ECPL underestimate NO2 columns with NMBs of 53, 45, 29, -3 and -11% and NMEs of 65, 64, 51, 40 and 38%, respectively.
+The same biases are seen over the delimited emission area (Fig. 4, Table 5).
+In terms of spatial patterns, we note that the models systematically underestimate NO2 over the southern and western parts of the NCP region, as well as over South Korea and Japan, possibly pointing to an underestimation in emissions over these regions.
+They tend to overestimate NO2 over and to the north of the Beijing region.